Dream-Block/Intro/README.en.md

 ## Can I "Fork" or "Pull Request"?

 Sorry, because this is the project we use to collect user feedback, we don't support the external `pull request`.
-You can `fork`, but we won't accept any `pull request` requests.
+You can `fork`, but we won't accept any `pull request`.

 ## Can I join the DBRT development team?